lkjsxc/lkjsxcnext/README.md

     ```dotenv
     # Database connection string (Prisma)
-    # Example for PostgreSQL: postgresql://USER:PASSWORD@HOST:PORT/DATABASE
+    # Example for PostgreSQL: postgresql://USER:PASSWORD@HOST:PORT/DATABASE?schema=public
+    # Example for SQLite: file:./dev.db (place it in the prisma folder or adjust path)
     DATABASE_URL="postgresql://..."

     # NextAuth Configuration
-    # Generate a strong secret: `openssl rand -base64 32`
+    # Generate a strong secret: `openssl rand -base64 32` on Linux/macOS
     NEXTAUTH_SECRET="YOUR_NEXTAUTH_SECRET"
-    # Your application's base URL
+    # Your application's base URL for development
-    NEXTAUTH_URL="http://localhost:3000" # Change for deployment
+    NEXTAUTH_URL="http://localhost:3000" # IMPORTANT: Change for deployment

     # Google OAuth Credentials
-    # Get these from Google Cloud Console -> APIs & Services -> Credentials
+    # Get these from Google Cloud Console -> APIs & Services -> Credentials -> Create Credentials -> OAuth client ID
-    GOOGLE_CLIENT_ID="YOUR_GOOGLE_CLIENT_ID"
+    # Ensure Authorized JavaScript origins include http://localhost:3000
+    # Ensure Authorized redirect URIs include http://localhost:3000/api/auth/callback/google
+    GOOGLE_CLIENT_ID="YOUR_GOOGLE_CLIENT_ID.apps.googleusercontent.com"
     GOOGLE_CLIENT_SECRET="YOUR_GOOGLE_CLIENT_SECRET"

     ```

 ### Database Setup

-1.  **Apply database migrations:** This will create the necessary tables based on your `prisma/schema.prisma` file.
+1.  **Apply database migrations:** This command creates the database (if it doesn't exist for some providers like SQLite) and applies all pending migrations to create the schema defined in `prisma/schema.prisma`.
     ```bash
     npx prisma migrate dev --name init
     ```
-    *(Follow prompts if any)*
+    *(You might be prompted to reset the database if changes are detected.
+Use `init` for the very first migration name, or choose a descriptive name for subsequent migrations.)*

-2.  **Generate Prisma Client:** Ensure the Prisma client is up-to-date with your schema.
+2.  **Generate Prisma Client:** Ensure the Prisma Client code (`@prisma/client`) is generated and up-to-date with your schema.
+This usually happens automatically after `migrate dev`, but running it manually doesn't hurt.
     ```bash
     npx prisma generate
     ```